AnssiR66/AlanStdLib/assets/adoc/README.md

 ## Haml Templates

 The files inside the [`/haml/`][haml] folder were adapted by Tristano Ajmone from the original [Haml HTML5 templates] taken from the
-[Asciidoctor Backends] project, Copyright (C) 2012-2016 Dan Allen and the Asciidoctor Project, released under MIT License:
+[Asciidoctor Backends] project, Copyright © 2012-2016 Dan Allen and the Asciidoctor Project, released under MIT License:

     The MIT License